 - Recognize the work, needs, and proposals of health worker advocates.

 - Share diverse and creative approaches to accountability challenges in the health sector.

 - Enable health rights advocates and allies to gain insights or inspiration from protests and proposals around the world.

-The initiative launched in May of 2020.
-In the first year of this initiative, this ARC pilot project received and shared over 830 health worker protest and proposal reports from 96 countries.
-In July 2021 the Health Worker Protest Project shifted to a research focus.
-There are several researchers currently working on complimentary analysis of the reports compiled and shared by the project during the first year of the pandemic.
-Researchers hope to shed light on the health worker needs and demands expressed in the many international protests, as well as the accountability failures related to them.
+In its first year the project received and shared over 830 health worker protest and proposal reports from 96 countries.
+They were collected and shared on a Twitter account, @HealthWorkerPro.
+From July 2021, several researchers worked on complimentary analysis of the reports compiled and shared by the project during the first year of the pandemic.

 Why Health Worker Protests?

 In May 2020, when the learning project was launched, the COVID-19 pandemic was straining both public and private health care systems around the world.
 Health workers were risking their own lives to ensure access to healthcare and protect the lives of others.
 Frontline health workers were still at great risk, from lack of personal protective equipment (PPE) to discrimination or harassment.
 Some faced repercussions for whistleblowing or walkouts.
 This crisis gave rise to a new wave of innovative protests and proposals from health workers on the frontline.